 - Punch down the dough and place it on the lightly floured surface.

 - Using a floured rolling pin, roll out the dough until it is 1/4 inches thick.

-- Take a dough cutter (or a biscuit cutter) cut out two-inch squares and allow the dough to rest.
+- Take a dough cutter (or a biscuit cutter), cut out two-inch squares, and let the dough rest.